jcross/jacpatch/README.md

 78 09

 Triplets continue until either the end of the file or a new "JACPATCH" line is encountered.
 A new "JACPATCH" line indicates that we need to move on to a new file to modify.

+See example.jac in the patches directory for a full example.